Should you remove dying leaves from Houseplants: Sime Step to Pruning and Cleaning your Indoor Pants

 When pruning old growth or affected leaves, cut at the closest spot to the stem.
 Avoid snapping the petiole with your hand because this may cause unnecessary damage.

-If you're pruning to propagate, you'll have to locate the node and cut slightly below.
-However, some species (like begonias and snake plants) don't require a note and can propagate by leaf cut.
+If you’re pruning to propagate, you’ll have to locate the node and cut slightly below.
+However, some species (like begonias and snake plants) don’t require a node and can propagate by leaf cut.
 Click HERE to read different ways to propagate.